 Default value: JVM max memory * 0.3

-Description: Amount of memory set aside as headroom/buffer in the JVM heap for allocations that are not tracked by Presto.
+Description: Amount of memory set aside as headroom/buffer in the JVM heap for allocations that are not tracked by Trino.

 Basic memory setup